-In contrast to EME, external monitoring instruments are usually not permanently installed, but rather connected on-demand to critical network segments and used in an interactive mode, often remote controlled from an NOC.
+In contrast to embedded monitoring equipment, external monitoring instruments are usually not permanently installed, but rather connected on-demand to critical network segments and used in an interactive mode, often remote-controlled from a NOC.

-6.6.1 External monitoring equipment accuracy
+6.4.1 External monitoring equipment accuracy

-External monitoring equipment generally has higher accuracy and a wider measurement range than embedded monitoring devices, since it must provide reliable absolute measurements over the full operating range of an optical transmission system and the higher cost implied by this can be shared over a large number of ONEs.
+External monitoring equipment generally has higher accuracy and a wider measurement range than embedded monitoring devices since it must provide reliable absolute measurements over the full operating range of an optical transmission system, and the higher cost implied by this can be shared over a large number of optical network elements.